yuesummerwu/ORLA6541_Exercises/README.md

 # File Formats

 All exercises were done using R Studio and the codes were written in Rmarkdown.
 For better preview on Github, a markdoown version for each exercise was also offered.
-However, Especially, some references were added using R-built-in functions, so they might not have been rendered in those markdown files, sp I recommended viewing the html file for the best readability, which can be found below.
+However, some references were added using R-built-in functions, so they might not have been rendered in those markdown files, sp I recommended viewing the html file for the best readability, which can be found below.

 |Exercise|Link|
 |--------|----|